alburycatalina/Coding-Nature/README.md

 # Getting started

  Use this page to follow along as you set up your machine for the workshop.
 We’ll be using the “sticky method” to make sure you and I are on the same page.
 We’ll work through the lesson in chunks.
-Put a blue sticky note on your computer if you’re finished the current task.
-Put a pink sticky note up if you need help.
-If we're virtually meeting, you can put a thumbs up in the chat when you've completed the task or a thumbs down if you're stuck.
+Once you’re finished the current task, you can put a thumbs up in the chat.
+You can send a thumbs down if you're stuck and need help.

  ## Setting Up